rovast/awesome-stars/README.md

 *   [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack GUI library for desktop, web, mobile, and more.
 *   [fathyb/carbonyl](https://github.com/fathyb/carbonyl) - Chromium running inside your terminal
 *   [TheAlgorithms/Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 *   [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
-It provides you the material to quickly teach Rust to everyone.
+It provides you the material to quickly teach Rust.
 *   [tw93/Pake](https://github.com/tw93/Pake) - 🤱🏻 Turn any webpage into a desktop app with Rust.  🤱🏻 利用 Rust 轻松构建轻量级多端桌面应用
 *   [lencx/ChatGPT](https://github.com/lencx/ChatGPT) - 🔮 ChatGPT Desktop Application (Mac, Windows and Linux)
 *   [fermyon/spin](https://github.com/fermyon/spin) - Spin is the open source developer tool for building and running serverless applications powered by WebAssembly.